erred/w/src/blog/2019-06-08-cube-uhhm-nates.md

---- title
+---
+description: k8s concepts
-cube uhhm nates
+title: cube uhhm nates
---- description
-k8s concepts
---- main
+---
 ### kubternetes

 the thing that eats up all your computers